NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 6.md

 So when the crowd saw that Jesus was not there, nor His disciples, they themselves got into the small boats, and came to Capernaum seeking Jesus.

 ###### 25
-When they found Him on the other side of the sea, they said to Him, "Rabbi, when did You get here?"Words to the People
+When they found Him on the other side of the sea, they said to Him, "Rabbi, when did You get here?"

+### Words to the People

 ###### 26
 Jesus answered them and said, **"Truly, truly, I say to you, you seek Me, not because you saw signs, but because you ate of the loaves and were filled.**